maierfelix/momo/README.md

  - HTML5 based GUI using [*azula*](https://github.com/maierfelix/azula)
  - Validate Clearcoat Parameter

-## WebAssembly:

-This project uses the following WebAssembly ports of popular C/C++ libraries:

- - [*jpeg-turbo*](https://www.npmjs.com/package/@cwasm/jpeg-turbo) - For reading JPEG files
- - [*lodepng*](https://www.npmjs.com/package/@cwasm/lodepng) - For reading PNG files
- - [*tolw*](https://www.npmjs.com/package/tolw) - For reading OBJ files

-Note that when reading large Object or Texture files, the memory usage gets quite high.
-That's because of a WebAssembly limitation where it's not possible to actually free/shrink WebAssembly memory, you can only grow it.
-This can be bypassed by e.g. destroying the entire WebAssembly module after each operation.

 ## API:

 See [this](https://github.com/maierfelix/momo/blob/master/main.mjs) file for an example on how to use the API.